FarkostInteractive/VerdantPage/Documentation/AdvancedGuide/UsingTwinObjects.md

 Also note that twin objects always assume full density, so the replacement threshold should be within the falloff steps where density is at maximum.
 If there is falloff applied Verdant will try to replace instances that are no longer there.
 If you need a threshold bigger than the first falloff step then increase it so you have more than one step at maximum.

+## Testing
+An important thing to know is that twin object replacement is intentionally disabled in edit mode.
+This prevents twins from being accidentally created and saved with the scene.
+In play mode it will run on both the scene view camera (if enabled) and the regular VerdantCamera, although it is usually best to test them using the VerdantCamera.
+There can be inconsistencies with global shader values when both are active.

 ## Performance
 In terms of just management twin objects are fast enough to support big areas with rather dense types.
 They are meant to be used with bigger plants like ferns and bushes, but you don't necessarily need to have them all spread out.
 Most of the performance cost actually comes from the gameObjects themselves.
 Unity doesn't handle large numbers of gameObjects all that well and some components can become very expensive at scale.
-Enabling and disabling a lot of objects can also be heavy. which is why it's important to implement [VerdantGameObjectTwin](../ComponentReference/VerdantGameObjectTwin.html) correctly.
+Enabling and disabling a lot of objects can also be heavy, which is why it's important to implement [VerdantGameObjectTwin](../ComponentReference/VerdantGameObjectTwin.html) correctly.
 If the type is dense and the player moves fast then it's likely that dozens of objects are brought in and out of the pool per frame.
 In general you should only reset what you strictly have to.
 The less state each instance has the better.